SkillsFundingAgency/dfc-app-jobprofile-currentopportunities/README.md

-# Digital First Careers - Current opportunities app
+# Digital First Careers - Current Oppotunities app

-This project provides the current opportunities app for use in the Job Profiles app, which is a part of the Composite UI (Shell application) to dynamically output markup from current opportunities data sources for a given job profile.
+This project provides a Current Oppotunities app for use in the Job Profiles app, which is a part of the Composite UI (Shell application) to dynamically output markup from CarCurrent Oppotunities data sources.

 Details of the Job Profiles application may be found here https://github.com/SkillsFundingAgency/dfc-app-jobprofiles

 Details of the Composite UI application may be found here https://github.com/SkillsFundingAgency/dfc-composite-shell

+This Current Oppotunities app runs in two flavours:

+* Current Oppotunities segments
+* Draft Current Oppotunities segments

 ## Getting Started